kalavai-net/kalavai-client/gui/README.md

 3. Import the page in your `{your_app}/pages/__init__.py` file and it will automatically be added to the app.
 4. Order the pages in `{your_app}/components/sidebar.py` and `{your_app}/components/navbar.py`.

-### Adding Components

-In order to keep your code organized, we recommend putting components that are used across multiple pages in the `{your_app}/components/` directory.

-In this template, we have a sidebar component in `{your_app}/components/sidebar.py`.

-### Adding State

-As your app grows, we recommend using [substates](https://reflex.dev/docs/substates/overview/) to organize your state.

-You can either define substates in their own files, or if the state is specific to a page, you can define it in the page file itself.

-# TODO

-- Popover / Hover card / Context Menu for in situ actions
-- Toast for notifications
-- Alert Dialog for popups